as782056/Simple_email_spoof_detector/README.md

 Enter email id and password in the file and then have fun .
 No data is being stored in the server side .
 Active internet connection is required to establish connection to your mailbox.
+Required library are imap,email,smtplib use pip3 to install if you do not have these package installed.